 And then two contrary documents from the Palestinian side:

-(1) The Palestine National Charter (also known as the PLO Covenant) of 1964, Article 20 attempts totally to negate the above:
+1964: The Palestine National Charter (also known as the PLO Covenant), Article 20 attempts totally to negate the above:

 The Balfour Declaration, the Palestine Mandate, and everything that has been based on them, are deemed null and void.
 Claims of historical or religious ties of Jews with Palestine are incompatible with the facts of history and the conception of what constitutes statehood.
 Judaism, being a religion, is not an independent nationality.
 Nor do Jews constitute a single nation with an identity of their own; they are citizens of the states to which they belong.